-And as you might expect, that’s about it, plot wise.
-By nature, it’s an episodic film, with memorable incidents—an attack by wild camels, a tragic poisoning, an amusing encounter with another cross-country traveller—but not much in the way of a throughline, beyond the occasional flashbacks into Davidson’s backstory, and her sometimes romantic, sometimes prickly relationship with Rick.
+And as you might expect, that’s about it, plot-wise.
+By nature, it’s an episodic film, with memorable incidents — an attack by wild camels, a tragic poisoning, an amusing encounter with another cross-country traveller — but there's not much in the way of a throughline beyond the occasional flashbacks into Davidson’s backstory, and her sometimes romantic, sometimes prickly relationship with Rick.
 Curran and first-time writer Marion Nelson do a fair job at mixing things up (a late injection of humor courtesy of Aboriginal guide Mr. Eddy, played by bona-fide Elder Rolley Minutma, works especially well), but the arguably generous runtime just short of two hours inevitably means that the film can sometimes feel like a slog, even if it’s hard to imagine an adaptation where that wouldn’t be the case.

 Still, most will find it’s a journey worth taking, and that’s thanks in a big way to Wasikowska (though Driver’s beguilingly charming presence is welcome every time he appears as well).
 The actress continues to go from strength to strength, and Davidson is right in her wheelhouse.
 It’s hard to imagine another actress as well-suited to the awkward, faintly asexual figure who dominates the film, and even aside from an easy rapport with the animals, Wasikowska seems to virtually blend into the landscape like she was born there (indeed, the actress was born in Canberra).